raghavreddy2107/StudySnap/README.md

 # StudySnap 📚⚡

 An AI-powered PDF study summarizer for students.
-Upload any PDF, tell it when your exam is, and get a tailored summary streamed in real time.
+Upload any PDF, tell it when your exam is, and get a tailored summary streamed in real time with resilient fallback if live events are missed.

 ## Tech Stack